Georgia Court Records

 - The older partner in the proposed marriage is no more than four years older than the 17-year-old

-- The 17-year-old applicant has completed Georgia premarital education with their partner within 12 months before the application (O.C.G.A § 19-3-30.1) even if the other partner is older than 18 years
+- The 17-year-old applicant has completed Georgia premarital education with their partner within 12 months before the application (O.C.G.A § 19-3-30.1), even if the other partner is older than 18 years.

-Applicants should note that there are variations to the procedures for marriage license applications per county.
+Applicants should note variations to the procedures for marriage license applications per county.
 Applicants can find the location of the probate court in their county or desired county using the Georgia Courts Directory search link on the official website of Georgia.
 A Georgia marriage license fee is $56 or $16 for couples who have completed the Georgia premarital education program.

-Who can obtain Marriage Records in Georgia?
+Who Can Obtain Marriage Records in Georgia?

-- The persons named on the marriage certificate, the bride and groom, have the right to obtain their marriage record
+- The persons named on the marriage certificate, the bride and groom, have the right to obtain their marriage record.

 - Authorities may grant access to Georgia marriage records for genealogical researchers or historians.

-- Legal guardians who can provide a certified copy of the court order establishing guardianship and legal custody can request and obtain Georgia marriage records
+- Legal guardians who can provide a certified copy of the court order establishing guardianship and legal custody can request and obtain Georgia marriage records.

 There are legal requirements for individuals seeking marriage records in Georgia.
 They include:

 - Provide proof of relationship to the individuals named on the marriage record.
-Such proof must contain direct and tangible interest in the record
+Such proof must contain direct and tangible interest in the record.

-- Complete the application form providing details of the bride and groom, including their full names and date of marriage
+- Complete the application form providing details of the bride and groom, including their full names and date of marriage.

-- Pay the required fees
+- Pay the required fees.

-Can You Lookup Online Marriage Records For Free in Georgia
+Can You Lookup Online Marriage Records For Free in Georgia?

-- Images of marriage licenses acquired in Gainesville, Hall County, Georgia from 1950 to 2005
+- Images of marriage licenses acquired in Gainesville, Hall County, Georgia, from 1950 to 2005

 - Index to marriage records from the state of Georgia from 1808 to 1967 (provide name, name of spouse, even location and date)